-Aeon Metals Limited (ASX: AML) (Aeon or the Company) is pleased to provide an update on the outcomes of 2021 field activities undertaken on its Walford Creek Copper-Cobalt Project (Walford Creek Project) in north-west Queensland.
-All assay results for the Pre-Feasibility Study (PFS) metallurgical and geotechnical test work program have now been received.
+Aeon Metals Limited (ASX: AML) (Aeon or the Company) is pleased to provide an update on the exploration drilling completed in the 2021 field program at its Walford Creek Copper-Cobalt Project (Walford Creek Project) in north-west Queensland.
+All assay results from the 2021 drilling have now been received.